ibm-cloud-docs/hpc-spectrum-symphony/creating-workspace.md

 {: #next-steps-create-cli}
 {: cli}

-After you've successfully created a workspace, you can begin [Generating a plan](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-generate-plan&interface=cli) to validate all of the configuration properties.
+After you have successfully created a workspace, you can begin [Generating a plan](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-generate-plan&interface=cli) to validate all the configuration properties.

 ## Before you begin
 {: #before-you-begin-creating-api}